matthiasGmayer/structural-independence-typst/presentation.typ

 #pause

-Note the similarity to the graph situtation:
+Note the similarity to the previous situtation:

   #figure[
 #fletcher-diagram(